 Potential investors that are U.S. persons should note that the Issue Date for a Tranche of Notes may be more than two relevant business days (this settlement cycle being referred to as "T+2") following the trade date of such Notes.
-Under Rule 15c6-1 of the Exchange Act, a trade in the United States in the secondary market generally is required to settle in two business days unless otherwise expressly agreed to by the parties at the time of the transaction.

-Potential investors should also note that, under the Central Securities Depositaries Regulation of the European Union (the "EU"), a trade in the secondary markets within the EU generally is required to settle in two London business days unless the parties to such trade expressly agree otherwise.
-Accordingly, investors who wish to trade interests in Notes in the United States or the EU on the trade date relating to such Notes or the next business day will likely be required, by virtue of the fact that the Notes initially will likely settle on a settlement cycle longer than T+2, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Under Rule 15c6-l of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), of the United States, a trade in the United States in the secondary market generally is required to settle in two business days unless otherwise expressly agreed to by the parties at the time of the transaction.
+Accordingly, investors who wish to trade interests in Notes in the United States on the trade date relating to such Notes or the next business day will likely be required, by virtue of the fact that the Notes initially will likely settle on a settlement cycle longer than T+2, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.